 A California writ of habeas corpus is supposed to be what the law calls an “extraordinary remedy” – that is, it is supposed to be used only in extreme and unusual circumstances.6

-As a general rule, a prisoner cannot file a petition for habeas corpus unless he has done something that judges call “exhausting one’s remedies.”
+As a general rule, a prisoner cannot file a petition for habeas corpus unless they have done something that judges call “exhausting one’s remedies.”
 This means a party must file all possible appeals of a California criminal petition before bringing an HCP.7

-There are no strict deadlines for filing a habeas corpus petition…as long as it is filed while a party is in custody.
+There are no strict deadlines for filing a habeas corpus petition as long as it is filed while a party is in custody.
 However, a prisoner cannot delay filing a habeas corpus petition for too long.
-If he does, he will have to justify the delay in his petition.
+If they do, they will have to justify the delay in the petition.

 5. How long is a life sentence in California?